jessicabavaresco/resource-theory-causal-connection/README.md

 ## Code to accompany: *[Resource theory of causal connection](https://arxiv.org/abs/2110.03233)*
 #### Simon Milz, Jessica Bavaresco, and Giulio Chiribella

-This is a repository for the code used in the numerical results of the article "*Resource theory of causal connection*, Simon Milz, Jessica Bavaresco, and Giulio Chiribella, [arXiv:2110.03233 [quant-ph]](https://arxiv.org/abs/2110.03233)".
+This is a repository for the code used in the article "*Resource theory of causal connection*, Simon Milz, Jessica Bavaresco, and Giulio Chiribella, [arXiv:2110.03233 [quant-ph]](https://arxiv.org/abs/2110.03233)".

 All code is written in MATLAB and requires: